chiffa/BioFlow/dev_log.rst

  - TODO: [USABILITY] Add an option for the user to add the location for the output in the auto-analyse

+ - TODO: [USABILITY] Improve the progress reporting Move the INFO to a progress bar.
+The problem is that we are working with multiple threads in async environment.
+This can be mitigated by using the `aptbar` library
+    - TODO: single sample loop to aptbar progress monitoring
+    - TODO: outer loop (X samples) to aptbar progress monitoring
+    - TODO: move parameters that are currently being printed in the main loop in INFO channel to DEBUG channel

+ - TODO: [OPTIMIZATION]: Profile the runtime in the main loop:
+    - TODO: check for consistency of the sparse matrix types in the main execution loop
+    - TODO: run a profiler to figure out the number of calls and time spend in each call. common profilers include `cProfile` (packaged in the base python) and `pycallgraph` (although no updates since 2016).
+Alternatively, `cProfile` can be piped into `gprof2dot` to generate a call graph

  - TODO: [SANITY] Docker:
     - Add outputs folder map to the host filesystem to the docker-compose